-Even though the random effects in a mixed model are not parameters in the usual sense, it is possible to give estimates (more precisely, predictions) of their values.
-These carry the names best linear unbiased predictors (BLUPs), referring to their inherent statistical properties, or empirical Bayes estimates (Greenland, 2000b), referring to an interpretation of the way they are computed.
-The prediction may be useful eg for the purpose of ranking the units with random effects (centres, or schools in education studies, or hospitals in human public health studies), or for identification of extreme values (discussed in the next section).
-The statistical inference for rankings and comparison of predictions for 2 units (eg for the purpose of significance testing) has been described (Goldstein and Spiegelhalter, 1996).
-Because of the assumed common (normal) distribution of the random effects (in Bayesian terminology a prior distribution, see Chapter 24), the predictions are more regular (ie less variable) than the estimates one would obtain from a fixed effects model; this phenomenon is referred to as shrinkage (towards the overall mean).
+possible to give estimates (more precisely, predictions) of their values.
+These carry the names best linear unbiased predictors (BLUPs), referring to their inherent statistical properties, and empirical Bayes estimates (Greenland, 2000a), referring to an interpretation of the way they are computed.
+The prediction may be useful eg for the purpose of ranking the units with random effects (herds, or schools in education studies, or hospitals in human public health studies), or for identification of extreme values (discussed in the next section).
+The statistical inference for rankings and comparison of predictions for 2 units (eg for the purpose of significance testing) has been described (Goldstein & Spiegelhalter, 1996).
+Because of the assumed common (normal) distribution of the random effects (in Bayesian terminology a prior distribution, see Chapter 24) the predictions are more regular (ie less variable) than the estimates one would obtain from a fixed effects model; this phenomenon is referred to as shrinkage (towards the overall mean).
 The amount of shrinkage depends on the magnitude of the variances and the group sample size: small groups are shrunk more towards the overall mean, and the shrinkage is weaker in datasets with a high ICC (because, if the between-group variation is large, the other groups contribute relatively little information about the level of any specific group).
-Under simplified assumptions (Snijders and Bosker (1999), Section 4.7), the empirical Bayes estimate is a weighted average of the group mean and the overall mean, and the weight of the group mean (called the shrinkage factor) equals $\sigma_s^2/(\sigma_e^2 + \sigma^2/m)$, where m is the group size.
-It is seen that this formula qualitatively has the behaviour just described; for example, if m is large, the weight is close to one, and the predicted value is close to the group mean (ie no shrinkage).
+Under simplified assumptions (Snijders & Bosker, 1999, Section 4.7), the empirical Bayes estimate is a weighted average of the group mean and the overall mean, and the weight of the group mean (called the shrinkage factor) equals $\sigma_h^2/(\sigma_h^2 + \sigma^2/m)$ , where m is the group size.
+It is seen that this formula has the qualitatively behaviour just described; for example, if m is large, the weight is close to one, and the predicted value is close to the group mean (ie no shrinkage).